 Karen Kinsley is currently a corporate director.
 From 1987 to 2013, Ms. Kinsley held various positions within Canada Mortgage and Housing Corporation including President and Chief Executive Officer from 2003 to 2013.
-Ms. Kinsley currently serves on the Board of Directors of the National Bank of Canada.
+Ms. Kinsley currently serves on the Board of Directors of the National Bank of Canada and on the Board of Trustees of Canadian Real Estate Investment Trust.

-TONY METI, ICD.D

-President, G.D.N.P.
-Consulting Services, Inc. (a consulting company)
+TONY METI, ICD.D President, G.D.N.P.
+Consulting Services, Inc. (a consulting company) Québec, Canada Age 62

-Québec, Canada